arj03/ssb-browser-demo/README.md

  - private messages including private blobs
  - ooo messages

-Tested with Chrome and firefix.
+Tested with Chrome and Firefox.
 Chrome is faster because it uses fs instead of indexeddb.

 Chrome locally needs to be run with: --allow-file-access-from-files to work!

-Also be sure to enable all 3 WASM options in chrome://flags/.
+Also be sure to enable all 5 WASM options in chrome://flags/.
 Otherwise crypto will be super slow (like validate).

 The following patches from the patches folder are needed: